Let’s talk about user experience design.

 So what’s the fix?

-To begin with, every business is different, with different customers and marketing goals.
-But many face similar UX challenges.
+Every business is different, with different customers and marketing goals, but many face similar UX challenges.

-Although there’s no “silver bullet” that will fix every user experience design problem, most websites will markedly improve by leveraging the following 5 strategies:
+Although there’s no “silver bullet” that will fix every user experience design problem, most websites will markedly improve by leveraging the following five strategies:

 5 Strategies to Improve Your Website’s User Experience Design